slackapi/node-slack-sdk/packages/oauth/README.md

 ## Fetching Data from DB

-The build in [Installation Store](#installation-store-guidelines) takes in an `Installation Query` object that has a `teamId` parameter.
+The built in [Installation Store](#installation-store-guidelines) takes in an `Installation Query` object that has a `teamId` parameter.
 It will then search the DB with this parameter or any matches, and return an object that could have any combination of `botToken`, `userToken`, `botId`, `botUserId`, depending on which scopes your app initially requests. *Note: your app will likely receive the `teamId` in event and action payloads.*

 ```javascript
 const result = installer.authorize({teamId:'my-Team-ID'});